teocomi/OBJ-to-DirectShape/README.md

 You'll modify the `Run` function to execute your specific logic here.
 The function receives an AutomationContext and, optionally, a struct for your desired input data:

-- `AutomationContext` -> The context of your automation, which contains all the parsed information provided by the automate service as explained [above](#anatomy-of-a-function)
+- `AutomationContext`: The context of your automation, which contains all the parsed information provided by the automate service as explained [above](#anatomy-of-a-function)
 - **Optional**: a `struct` representing your desired input data (see [Function Inputs](#user-inputs-functioninputscs))

-The template already contains an example implementation that will count how many objects of a particular type can be found on a version.
+The implementation converts Speckle objects to Revit DirectShapes.

 ### User Inputs (`FunctionInputs.cs`)